 If you're an active member or veteran of the U.S. military, or the spouse of a former military member who died in the line of duty, you may be eligible for a VA loan.
 VA loans generally require no money down, and they can be a good mortgage for borrowers with poor credit.
 Here's an overview of today's VA mortgage rates.

-A VA loan is a mortgage that's backed by the U.S. Department of Veterans Affairs.
+A VA loan is a mortgage that's backed by the U.S. Department of Veterans Affairs (VA).
 The benefit of getting a VA loan is not having to put money down toward the purchase of your new home.
 The VA itself does not provide home loans.
 Private lenders like banks, credit unions, and mortgage companies do, and the VA guarantees a portion of the loan.
 This means lenders can provide veterans and service members with more affordable terms.

 For your first VA loan, you'll pay a 2.3% funding fee.
 For subsequent applications, you're looking at a 3.6% fee.
-But if you're able to make a down payment of 5% but less than 10%, your funding fee will be 1.65%, whether or not this is your first VA or loan.
-For a down payment of 10% or more, your funding fee will be 1.40% for a first or subsequent application.
+But if you're able to make a down payment of at least 5% but less than 10%, your funding fee will be 1.65%, whether this is your first VA loan or not.
+With a down payment of 10% or more, your funding fee will be 1.40% for a first or subsequent application.

-Shopping around with different VA lenders is the best way to snag the most competitive loan rate you might qualify for.
+Shopping around with different lenders is the best way to snag the most competitive VA loan rate you might qualify for.
 You can apply online for multiple VA loans at once, and doing so within the same 30-day period is better for your credit score than spreading your search out.
 (Each time you apply for a loan, it results in a hard inquiry on your credit record that can cause a slight drop to your score, but multiple hard inquiries for the same purpose in a short time frame generally count as a single inquiry.)
 Many lenders who offer conventional loans offer VA loans as well.

 When shopping around for a VA loan, keep the following items in mind:

-A VA loan could make it possible for you to buy a home with no down payment.
-If you can afford your monthly mortgage payment but simply lack the savings for a down payment, it makes sense to apply for a VA loan and see what rates you qualify for.
-Further, the funding fee that applies to VA loans can be rolled into your mortgage so you pay it off over time, rather than up front.
-You may also have the option to roll your closing costs into your loan so that if you're short on funds right now, you can still buy a home.
+In addition, VA loans have no PMI and typically have fewer closing costs than conventional loans.
+Further, the funding fee that applies to VA loans can be rolled into your mortgage so you pay it off over time, rather than upfront.
+You may also have the option to roll your closing costs into your loan so if you're short on funds right now, you can still buy a home.

 A VA loan is a mortgage that's backed by the U.S. Department of Veterans Affairs.
 These loans are designed to help veterans, active duty service members, and their families purchase a home with little to no down payment and no private mortgage insurance required.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.

 Copyright © 2018 - 2023 The Ascent.
 All rights reserved.